African nations at the FIFA Women's World Cup: 2019: history written for Africa

 France 2019 saw Nigeria, Cameroon and debutant South Africa took part in the tournament as Africa's representatives.
 This tournament was historic for the continent — for the first time, two African teams booked places in the knockout stage.
 Nigeria were drawn in group A with hosts France, Norway and South Korea; the Super Falcons disappointed with two losses to France and Norway, but a necessary 2–0 win over Asian representative South Korea gave Nigeria third place, in which it ultimately progressed thanked to Chile's failure to score more than two goals against Thailand.
 Cameroon, meanwhile, had a hard time in a tough group with rising European power Netherlands and North American foe Canada, with Cameroon losing both games despite putting brave fights, it was only by the late goal from Ajara Nchout against New Zealand that Cameroon finally booked a place in the last sixteen as one of the best third-placed team.
 Both Nigeria and Cameroon went to crash out of that stage, losing to Germany and England with the same 0–3 scoreline.

 South Africa, meanwhile, was Africa's only representative to fail to progress, although the draw had put South Africa to face sterner opponents.
 South Africa lost to Spain 1–3 after Thembi Kgatlana stunned with a goal lead in the first half, before falling to China and Germany 0–1 and 0–4 together.

 2023: record debutants and greater expectation

 With the edition in Australia and New Zealand, the World Cup was expanded to 32 teams.
 Nigeria and South Africa, having participated in 2019 edition, will return to the World Cup in 2023, joined by two new debutants, Zambia and Morocco.

 South Africa and Morocco made to knockout stage for the first time ever, along with Nigeria also reached the knockout stage as well, although all of them were eliminated in round of 16.

+In this tournament,Nigeria drawn with Co-host Australia, Olympics champions Canada, and European team Republic of Ireland.
+Nigeria drew 0-0 against Canada and Republic of Ireland, won against Co-host Australia to progress to the Round of 16 where they lost 4-2 on penalties to eventual finalist, England.
+Making it the first tournament in which an African team did not lose any match in regulation time in the whole tournament.

+Morocco drawn with European giant Germany, South American powerhouse Colombia and Asian Powerhouse Korea Republic recorded a heavy defeat against Germany, losing 6-0, won respectively against Korea Republic and Colombia matches by a 1-0 scoreline with Germany failing to make it out of the group for the first time, before bowing out to quarterfinalist by a 4-0 loss.
+Making them the first African team to record consecutive wins in a women's world cup.